adrigia2/nerfstudioPipeline/readme.md

 Switch to the Scripting tab.
 ![Script Section](readme_images/script_section.png)

+> **Note:** If you are looking for where to download HDR files, you can get them for free from [HDRI Skies Free HDRIs](https://hdri-skies.com/free-hdris/).

 Select the script you wish to execute from the `BlenderScripts` folder.
 Two options: